Skip to main content

 tip

-Using Opik's function decorators is the easiest way to add Opik logging to your existing LLM application.
-We recommend using this method in conjuntion with one of our integrations for the most seamless experience.
+Using the opik.track decorator is a great way to add Opik logging to your existing LLM application.
+We recommend using this method in conjunction with one of our integrations for the most seamless experience.

 from opik import track